antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 More forward-looking:

-- Fix the build and publishing model for .NET Core.
-The differences between `run`, `build` and `publish` are confusing people.
+- Fix the build and publishing model for .NET Core -- the differences between `run`, `build` and `publish` are likely confusing people.
-- Enable more tools scenarios including distribution of tools, possibly like [npm install --global](https://docs.npmjs.com/cli/install).
+- Enable more CLI scenarios -- enable distribution of tools, possibly like the way [NPM does global installs](https://docs.npmjs.com/cli/install).

 The way that the data was used is different in each case.
 In some cases, like looking at overall usage or at the usage of specific commands, we are very reliant on this data to make decisions.
 In the case of removing the OpenSSL dependency on macOS, we used the data as secondary evidence to user feedback.
 The findings and decisions above were influenced in a significant way, and in some cases primarily, by the data we are releasing today.

 ## Data Insights

-As you'd hope, there's a ton of useful information in these logs.
-In addition to product development insights, the data reveals a lot of interesting trends.
-Let's take a look at historical data (since we started collecting in April 2016):
+The data reveals interesting trends in addition to product development insights.
+Let's take a look at historical data (since April 2016):

 Note: this data is just from direct use of the CLI.
 There is of course a significant amount of .NET Core usage via Visual Studio, as well.